6 Steps to Heal From Romantic Codependency

 Hey!
-My name is Denise G Lee, and I am an entrepreneur coach.
+My name is Denise G Lee, and I am an healing and leadership coach.
 I help people, especially women, manage their personal and work lives better.
 One common issue I see is how some people have an unhealthy love life.
 Many people don’t even realize it is a problem before issues from home spill into their business.

 In this article, we’ll discuss what codependency is, how it begins, and its impact on romantic relationships.
 Understanding these ideas can help you avoid painful patterns that lead to sadness and disappointment.
 We will end by talking about steps to help you gain the healing you need, regardless if you want to stay or leave your lover.